eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

 .. figure:: /rst/figures/intro/discovery-server.svg
     :align: center
-    :width: 50%
+    :width: 70%

-    Comparison of Discovery Server and Simple discovery mechanisms
+    Comparison of Discovery Server and Simple Discovery Protocol mechanisms

-A *server* is a participant to which the *clients* (and maybe other *servers*) send their discovery information.
+A *server* is a context to which the *clients* (and maybe other *servers*) send their discovery information.
 The role of the *server* is to re-distribute the *clients* (and *servers*) discovery information to their known *clients* and *servers*.

-A *client* is a participant that connects to one or more *servers* from which it receives only the discovery information they require to establish communication with matching endpoints.
+A *client* is a context that connects to one or more *servers* from which it receives only the discovery information they require to establish communication with matching endpoints.

 Overview
 --------

 This tutorial will use ROS 2 ``demo_nodes_cpp`` ``talker`` and ``listener`` applications to establish the communication between *clients* through the *servers*.
 Two different discovery server networks would be set.
-Each of them would have at least one discovery server, and one discovery client, which would be running a ``talker`` node.
+Each of them would have at least one discovery *server*, and one *client* context, which would be running a ``talker`` node.
-The aim of the tutorial is to add a discovery client running a ``listener`` node that receives the ``talker`` node publications coming from the same discovery server network, and on run-time, update the discovery server list to make it receive also the ``talker`` node publications coming from the other discovery server network.
+The aim of the tutorial is to add a *client* context running a ``listener`` node that receives the ``talker`` node publications coming from the same discovery server network, and on run-time, update the discovery server list to make allow the ``listener`` node to receive also the publications coming from the other discovery server network ``talker`` node.

 .. uml::
     :align: center

     hide empty members

-    package "Discovery Server Network 0" as de0{
+    package de0 as "Discovery Server Network A"{
-        (Server 0) as s0
+        (Server A) as s0
-        (Client pub 0) as p0
+        (Client talker A) as p0
-        (Client sub) as s
+        (Client listener) as s
         s <-[dashed]right- p0
         s0 <-down- s
         s0 <-down- p0
         p0 -[hidden]left- s0
     }

-    package "Discovery Server Network 1" as de1{
+    package de1 as "Discovery Server Network B"{
-        (Server 1) as s1
+        (Server B) as s1
-        (Client pub 1) as p1
+        (Client talker B) as p1
         p1 -up-> s1
     }